Grant Johnson (footballer)

-Ian Grant Johnson (born 24 March 1972 in Dundee) is a Scottish former footballer who played as a midfielder.
-He is currently on the board of directors of Scottish League Two club Brechin City.
+Ian Grant Johnson (born 24 March 1972) is a Scottish former footballer who played as a midfielder.
+He is currently on the board of directors of Scottish Highland Football League club Brechin City.
 Johnson began his playing career with Dundee United before moving to Huddersfield Town in England.
 Returning to Scotland, he played for Clydebank, Alloa Athletic and Montrose before ending his career at Brechin City.
 Johnson is a Scotland under-21 internationalist, having made six appearances between 1992 and 1993.

 Playing career

 Club

 Johnson played for Dundee United until his mid-twenties, making over eighty appearances for The Terrors.
 He played eight games for United in 1996–97, which would be his final full season at Tannadice.
 In November 1997, he signed for Huddersfield Town, where he would spend the next three seasons.
 In August 2000, he had a month with Clydebank, then moved to Alloa Athletic for the remainder of the 2000–01 season.
 Two seasons at Montrose followed, before his move to Brechin City in 2003.
 He retired after leaving the club in August 2007.